gogoalexy/VisionBot/README.md

 1. To set how many frames, i.e. how long the video, you want to test, you should append `-n FRAMES_NUMBERS`.
 2. `-d` or `--display` denotes you want to display the raw video in real-time.
 3. `-p` or `--picamera` indicate you want to enable Raspberry Pi camera module specific optimization and show the neural firing pattern through LEDs.
+4. `-iz` or `--izhikevich` switch the system to use Izhikevich model not the default IQIF model.

 __Note: Before executing the program, please complie the iq-neuron simulator first.__